unscenez/WD-Project/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-  Short Description.
-(This single-page website showcases my artistic skills and what I’ve learned in programming.
+  This single-page website showcases my artistic skills and what I’ve learned in programming.
 It includes my personal information and a selection of my work.
-I appreciate you taking the time to visit my site!)
+I appreciate you taking the time to visit my site!
 </div>

 <br />